Definition of String in C

-• String is typically a single-dimensional character array ending with null character.
+• A string in C is typically a single-dimensional character array ending with a null character.

-• Strings in C are group of characters that include letters, digits, and symbols enclosed in quotation marks.
+• String in C are groups of characters that include letters, digits, and symbols enclosed in quotation marks.

-• The string is an array/sequence of characters which is terminated by a null character ‘\0’
+• The string is an array/sequence of characters that is terminated by a null character ‘\0’

 • Declaration of Strings :